The deadly consequences of the EU border regime

 What we do

-- We work in transnational networks, connect various actors, and support civil and activist cooperation
+- We work in transnational networks, bring together different actors and support civil society and activist cooperations.

-- We organize and support local and transnational protests, events and actions
+- We organize and support protests, events and direct actions in local and transnational contexts.

-- We provide information about current developments in the EU migration policy online, on our website and through social media
+- We inform about current developments in EU migration politics on our website and via social media (go to our Twitter, Instagram, Facebook, Youtube)